 The largest deer is the moose.
 It can grow up to 6.5 feet (2 meters) from hoof to shoulder and weigh around 1,800 lbs.
 (820 kg).

 All deer species have antlers, except for the Chinese water deer.
-Except for caribou, only males have antlers.
-Antlers grow from boney supporting structures called pedicels, according to the University of Michigan's Animal Diversity Web (ADW).
+Only males have antlers, except for caribou (reindeer).
+Both male and female caribou have antlers.
+Antlers grow from boney supporting structures called pedicels, according to ADW.
 They are covered in "velvet," which is rich in nerves and blood vessels.
 When the antlers are fully grown, the velvet dies and the deer will rub it off against a tree or other vegetation.

 Deer are found in many different ecosystems.
 They live in wetlands, deciduous forests, grasslands, rain forests, arid scrublands and mountains.
 Sometimes, when human civilizations get too close to home, deer will even make themselves comfortable in urban settings.

 Deer are very social and travel in groups called herds.
 The herd is often led by a dominant male, though with some species the herds are segregated by sex.
 Sometimes the females will have their own herd and the males will have a separate herd.
 In other cases, a female herd is watched over by a herd of males.
 Some caribou herds can have as many as 100,000 members, according to ADW.

 Most deer are active throughout the day, though their most active times are during sunrise and dusk.
 They spend their days foraging for food.